carneliansearch/carneliansearch.com/src/insights/60-seconds-with-laura-treneer.md

 ---
-title: 60 seconds with Laura Treneer
+title: A conversation with Laura Treneer
 teaser: Allan talks to Laura Treneer who was Chief Executive at CPO (Christian Publishing & Outreach), is on the board of Global Connections, and is now a consultant with Frank Analysis Ltd, about lessons from leadership, remote